Siggg/yarss2imap/README.md

 # yarss2imap

-Yet another RSS2imap feed aggregator.
-Runs as a python IMAP client that pushes RSS items into IMAP folders.
+Welcome there !
+This is Yet another RSS2imap feed aggregator.
+It runs as a python IMAP client that pushes RSS items into IMAP folders.

+Please drop me an email to say hello or tell me your thoughts about this piece of software : sig at akasig dot org

 Distributed under the GNU Affero General Public License v.3.0 (or later).
-Copyright 2016 Jean Millerat
+Copyright 2016 Jean Millerat.
+See the license section below for more information.

 # Quickstart